 There are several important aspects to consider regarding memory management.
-Following the OWASP guidelines, the first step we must take to protect our application pertains to the user input/output.
+Following the OWASP guidelines, the first step we must take to protect our application is the user input/output.
 Steps must be taken to ensure no malicious content is allowed.
 A more detailed overview of this aspect is in the Input Validation and the Output Encoding sections of this document.

-Buffer boundary checking is another important aspect of memory management. checking.
-When dealing with functions that accept a number of bytes to copy, usually, in C-style languages, the size of the destination array must be checked, to ensure we don't write past the allocated space.
-In Go, data types such as string are not NULL terminated, and in the case of string, its header consists of the following information:
+Another important aspect regarding memory management is the buffer boundary checking.
+When dealing with functions that accept a number of bytes to copy, usually, in C-style languages, the size of the destination array must be checked to ensure we don't write past the allocated space.
+In Go, data types such as String are not NULL terminated, and in the case of String its header consists of the following information: